wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 26 Whereupon, after they were overcome, they cried aloud for mercy, saying,

-27 Behold ! our colors are fast ; and we cannot. quickly unloose them ; nevertheless, we will be prisoners unto you , therefore spare us.
+27 Behold ! our colors are fast ; and we cannot quickly unloose them ; nevertheless, we will be prisoners unto you , therefore spare us.

 28 So the brave mariners of Columbia spared them, and stopped the destroying engines ; for their hearts were inclined to mercy.

-29 However, this was another bloody fight ; fur there fell of the men of Britain forty that were slain out- right, and seventeen were wounded.
+29 However, this was another bloody fight ; for there fell of the men of Britain forty that were slain outright, and seventeen were wounded.

 30 And the loss of Columbia in slain and maimed was about fourteen.

-31 And the commanders of both vessels were slain ; and they buried them w th honor hi the town of Portland, which leaveth Boston to the west ; for the battle was fought hard by.
+31 And the commanders of both vessels were slain ; and they buried them with honor in the town of Portland, which leaveth Boston to the west ; for the battle was fought hard by.

-32 Moreover, the great Sanhedrim was pleased with the thing, and gave unto the least kinsman of Borrows a medal of gold, in token of remembrance thereof.
+32 Moreover, the great Sanhedrim was pleased with the thing, and gave unto the least kinsman of Burrows a medal of gold, in token of remembrance thereof.*

+* Mathew L. Davis, of New-York, a printer, a patriot, and a philanthropist, on a tour in the eastern States, passing through Portland and the burial place of Burrows (which was without a memorial,) being pointed out to him, generously delayed his journey until, at his own expense, he had caused a monument to be erected over the grave of the valiant ; which bears the following inscription, equally creditable to the modest merit of Mr. Davis,--to his head, and to his heart :

+BEANEATH THIS STONE Moulders THE BODY OF WILLIAM BURROWS, Late Commander of the UNITED STATES' BRIG ENTERPRIZE, Who was mortally wounded on the 5th of September, 1813, in an action, which contributed to increase the fame of American valour, by capturing his BRIT.
+MAJESTY'S BRIG BOXER, after a severe context of 45 minutes.
+A passing stranger has erected this monument of respect to the manes of a patriot, who in the hour of peril, obeyed the loud summons of an injured country, and who gallantly met, fought and conquered the foeman.

 CHAP.
 XXXI.